Nazca Vessel with Spotted Cat Design

 Nazca Vessel with Spotted Cat Design Download Full Size Image

-This is double-spouted vessel; a "Spotted Cat" was depicted on it.
+Double-spouted vessel with a spotted cat.
 Mythical creatures are frequently depicted on Nazca vessels.
 Combinations of multiple elements result in a wide range of forms.
-The "Spotted Cat" figure represents the pampas cat, native to the south coast of Peru.
-From Nasca, Peru, circa 200-300 CE.
-(National Museum of Scotland, Edinburgh, UK)
+The spotted cat figure represents the pampas cat, native to the south coast of Peru.
+From Nasca, Peru, c.
+200-300 CE.

 Remove Ads